Curriculum-based science topics

 Build your own car

 Learn about forces and motion and energy transfer by building your very own propeller toy car.
+Learn the science behind thrust and the relationship between mass and acceleration.

 Launch a projectile in to air with a stomp rocket kit.
+A fun activity to learn about air pressure and thrust.

 Typical Workshop Day 1 - (Forces and Motion + Problem Solving)